Search over 6 Australian Terrier dogs across Australia

 Training

-These are bright, inquisitive and clever dogs.
-The benefit of this is that they learn pretty quickly.
-The downside?
-They can start creating and following their own rules.
+These bright, inquisitive, and clever dogs learn quickly.
+However, they can start creating and following their own rules.

-To avoid this, take them through obedience training.
-It’s important that you work with your Aussie during training.
-This way, they’ll be able to understand their place in the family.
-Also, keep the training sessions fun.
-Try using incentives like verbal praise and treats to motivate them.
+To prevent this, engage them in obedience training.
+Work with your Aussie during training so they understand their place in the family.
+Keep the sessions fun using incentives like verbal praise and treats.

-If not well-socialised, Aussies can occasionally be aggressive.
-Start socialising them early by introducing them to an array of environments.
-As you build on their knowledge of the outside world, they’ll be less prone to aggression.
+If not well-socialised, Aussies can occasionally exhibit aggression.
+Start socialising them early by introducing them to various environments.
+As they build knowledge of the outside world, they become less prone to aggression.

 Most Asked Australian Terrier Questions